dehezhang2/Notes/3402/CS3402_Database_System.md

   * Records contains fields (attributes), field can contain **multiple attributes**
   * Fields may be fixed length or variable length: Different with fixed or variable length record, it represents the single field instead of the record
   * **Variable length fields can be mixed** into one record => Separator characters or length fields are needed so that the record can be “parsed” , **specify the variable length**
+    * variable means the length is different among different records instead of meaning it can be changed at run time
     * In (b), there are 2 variable, and three fixed contained in the variable-length fields.
 Fixed-length fields are fixed because they already have the specific value
     * In (c), the terminate record is a sign of variable record